notnotmelon/maraxsis/README.md

 ---

-### Vanilla Changes

-This mod makes a few changes to Factorio: Space Age in order for Maraxsis to fit seamlessly into the tech tree.

-  - The research productivity technology now requires hydraulic science packs.
-  - Removed surface restrictions for the biolab.

----

 ### Etymology

 The name "Maraxsis" draws inspiration from Frank Herbert's Arrakis.
 The two worlds can be considered "equal but opposite".
 Both lack essential resources; land on Maraxsis, water on Arrakis; making survival difficult.